Tony D'Angelo

 Joseph Ariola (born June 9, 1995) is an American professional wrestler.
-He is signed to WWE, where he performs on the NXT brand under the ring name Tony D'Angelo.
-He is a former one-time NXT North American Champion, a one-time NXT Heritage Cup Champion and a two-time NXT Tag Team Champion.
+He is signed to WWE, where he performs on the NXT brand under the ring name Tony D'Angelo or simply Tony D, and is a former one-time NXT Champion.
+He is also a former one-time NXT North American Champion, a one-time NXT Heritage Cup Champion, and a two-time NXT Tag Team Champion, making him the third NXT Triple Crown Champion and first-ever NXT Grand Slam Champion.

 Early life

-Joseph Ariola was born on June 9, 1995 in Oak Park, Illinois.
-Before becoming a professional wrestler, Ariola was a collegiate wrestler for the University at Buffalo, from which he graduated in 2018.
+Joseph Ariola was born on June 9, 1995, in Oak Park, Illinois.
+Ariola attended Oak Park and River Forest High School, where he won the 182-pound weight class at the 2013 IHSA Class 3A Individual State Wrestling Tournament with a 47-1 record, becoming their second consecutive state champion.
+He was also a collegiate wrestler for the University at Buffalo.

 Professional wrestling career

 Independent circuit (2019–2021)

-Joseph Ariola, under the ring name Joey Ariola, made his professional wrestling debut on November 9, 2019, at the WrestleRage 17 event held by POWW Entertainment, teaming with Joey Cece against Dave Rydell and Jeff Luxon in a tag team match that ended in a double count out.
-On March 7, 2020, at the Slamfest 17 event, Ariola and Cece defeated Rydell and Luxon to win the POWW Tag Team Championship.
-On November 7, they lost the title to Bruiser Mass Index (Jamie Race and Mike Idol) in a gauntlet match.
+Ariola made his professional wrestling debut on November 9, 2019, under the ring name Joey Ariola at the WrestleRage 17 event held by POWW Entertainment, teaming with Joey Cece against Dave Rydell and Jeff Luxon in a tag team match that ended in a double count out.
+On March 7, 2020, at the Slamfest 17 event, Ariola and Cece defeated Rydell and Luxon to win the POWW Tag Team Championship, which they held until Cece lost it in a handicap match on July 4 against The Plague (BOW & Machine).

 WWE (2021–present)

 Early beginnings (2021–2022)

-On February 22, 2021, it was reported that Ariola signed with WWE.
-On the October 5, 2021 episode of NXT, Ariola made his WWE debut under the ring name Tony D'Angelo, with the heel gimmick of an Italian-American mafia, defeating Malik Blade in a few minutes.
+On February 24, 2021, Ariola signed a developmental contract with WWE, reporting to the WWE Performance Center and subsequently the NXT brand.
+He made his in-ring debut on the October 5, 2021 episode of NXT under the ring name Tony D'Angelo, with the heel gimmick of an Italian-American mafia, defeating Malik Blade.
 On December 5, at NXT WarGames, Team 2.0 (D'Angelo, Bron Breakker, Carmelo Hayes and Grayson Waller) defeated Team Black & Gold (Johnny Gargano, LA Knight, Pete Dunne and Tommaso Ciampa) in a WarGames match.
-D'Angelo suffered his first loss against Dunne on the December 21 episode of NXT, brutally attacking him with a crowbar after the match.
-As a result of the feud that ensued, D'Angelo defeated Dunne in a Crowbar On a Pole match on the January 11, 2022 episode of NXT.
-On the February 15 episode of NXT: Vengeance Day, D'Angelo lost to Dunne in a Weaponized Steel Cage match, ending their feud.
+He suffered his first loss against Dunne on the December 21 episode of NXT, brutally attacking him with a crowbar after the match.
+D'Angelo defeated Dunne in a Crowbar On a Pole match on the January 11, 2022 episode of NXT, but lost to him in a Weaponized Steel Cage match on February 15 at NXT: Vengeance Day, ending their feud.
 On April 2, at NXT Stand & Deliver, D'Angelo defeated Ciampa in the latter's final match in NXT.